conix-security/zer0m0n/README.md

     - copy the "logs_dispatcher.exe" and "zer0m0n.sys" files into your /cuckoo/analyzer/windows/dll/ folder

- 2- Open your virtual machine, it MUST run a "Windows XP x86" OS
+ 2- Open your virtual machine, it MUST run a "Windows XP x86" or a "Windows 7 x86" OS

  3- Install ActivePython 2.7 (http://www.activestate.com/activepython/downloads)